CoolDude2349/Offline-SingleFile-Games/README.md

 A collection of offline educational contents.

-No cdns, every asset is in the html file.
+No CDNs, every asset is inlined in the html file.